 Non-commercial temporary signs are permitted in residential districts per C(2)(e) of this Article.

+Historic District

+Signs in the Historic District are not to exceed four (4) square feet.

+All signs located in the Historic District require a Certificate of Approval from the HDC in addition to a Sign Permit from the Building Department

+Temporary signs are prohibited in the Historic District

 SEVERABILITY

 The invalidity of any provision of this Ordinance shall not affect validity of any of the provisions.
 If any section, clause, provision, or portion of this ordinance shall be held to be invalid or unconstitutional by any court of competent jurisdiction, such holding will not affect or impair any other section, clause, provision or portion of this ordinance.